ceolorenso/oop-projects/movies-tracker/README.md

+> Been working on some maths and move constructors & other oop concepts.
+I will try optimize the program after I get the grasp of them.

 # movies-tracker
 The foundation for a program for movie fanatics to keep track of what movies they have watched and how many times they watched each movie.